KevinConti/blog/content/the-ultimate-business-book-list-updated-feb-2020.md

 ---
-title: The Ultimate Business Book List (Updated Feb 2020)
+title: The Ultimate Business Book List (Updated April 2020)
 description: My hand-selected guide of the best books for starting a company
 date: 2020-02-27T00:00:00-05:00
 categories: []